tulios/mappersmith/README.md

 #### <a name="middleware-retry"></a> Retry

-This middleware will automatically retry GET requests up to the configured amount of retries using a randomization function that grows exponentially.
+This middleware will automatically retry requests up to the configured amount of retries using a randomization function that grows exponentially.
 The retry count and the time used will be included as a header in the response.
-By default on requests with response statuses >= 500 will be retried.
+By default, only GET requests with response statuses >= 500 will be retried.

 ##### v2